-1. THEORETICAL FRAMEWORK
+1. Introduction

-This investigation intends to prove that Virtual Communities or Social Media influence on the decision to purchase tourist products in a full-fledged Broadband Society (Fondevila, 2013).
+This investigation intends to prove that Virtual Communities or Social Media influence on the decision to purchase tourist products in a full-fledged Broadband Society [5].
 Especifically we have decided to prove that bookings made by using smartphones by business tourists in Barcelona are increasingly more usual.

 The Information and Communications Technology (ICTs) are having a big impact on our society.
 The new generations assimilate naturally the new culture in this technological era.
-Nowadays, by using the new technological advances human beings have achieved things which were impossible to carry out previously. and software have Hardware implemented in areas such as education. health, security, government or companies with the aim of managing information (Fondevila, Estella, Del Olmo, 2013).
+Nowadays, by using the new technological advances human beings have achieved things which were impossible to carry out previously.
+Hardware and software have been implemented in areas such as education, health, security, government or companies with the aim of managing information [4].

-According to the report "The Information Society in Spain" (Instituto Nacional de Estadística, 2014), more than half of Spaniards (76.2%) between 16 and 74 years old use the Internet daily.
+According to the report "The Information Society in Spain" [8], more than half of Spaniards (76.2%) between 16 and 74 years old use the Internet daily.
 There are 26.2 million of Internet users (Internet users over the last three months), 1.45% more than in 2013.
 Frequent users (who connect at least once a week) account for 93.5% of total Internet users.
 The report also says that the device used to access the Internet when travelling is the smartphone (63.2%) with Internet access using its own smartphone network; followed by laptops (including netbooks and tablets) with 31.6% and other devices (PDAs, game consoles, etc.) with 6.3%.
 The study of the "Orange Foundation" says that Spain is the fourth European country in number of smartphones.

-Smartphones often help the tourists in their travel (Kenteris et al., 2009; Wang and Fesenmaier, 2013) and have a significant impact on the activity of the trip (Wang et al., 2010).
-According to Wang et al. (2010) today travelers are in constant search for information in order to reduce uncertainty and make use of their smartphones as assistants throughout all phases.
+Smartphones often help the tourists in their travel [10, 20] and have a significant impact on the activity of the trip [19].
+According to Wang et al. [19] today travelers are in constant search for information in order to reduce uncertainty and make use of their smartphones as assistants throughout all phases.
 Especially before and during the trip, they rely on mobile technology to simplify the trip looking for information on transportation, lodging, attractions and activities.
-Travelers also use smartphones in order to communicate with others, using like emails, phone calls, text messages and social networks (Fondevila, Del Olmo & Bravo, 2012).
+Travelers also use smartphones in order to communicate with others, using like emails, phone calls, text messages and social networks [3].
 On the other hand, smartphones also represent a tool for self-entertainment games, music, and photography, photo sharing, watching movies or reading news.

-As regards the supply side, there are various categorizations in the scope of mTourism (Kennedy & Gretzel-Eden, 2012; Wang & Xiang, 2012; Dickinson et al., 2012) for the proposal to deploy the complexity and diversity of this topic.
-Kennedy and Gretzel-Eden (2012) have created two classifications, the first seven categories, depending on the application services related to travel.
-They are "Navigation", "Social", "Mobile Marketing", "Security/Emergency", "Transactional", "Information" and "Entertainment", which are divided into several sub-categories. second is based on the level of customization and is classified into seven major areas. ranging from personal preferences -which indicate the highest level- to "Sensitive Location", "Security/Data Control", "Control by means of the Internet","Addiction to content", "Cosmetic changes" and, ultimately, the applications that can not be customized in any way and do not offer any type of interaction
+As regards the supply side, there are various categorizations in the scope of mTourism [9, 20, 21] for the proposal to deploy the complexity and diversity of this topic.
+Kennedy and Gretzel-Eden [9], have created two classifications, the first seven categories, depending on the application services related to travel.
+They are "Navigation", "Social", "Mobile Marketing", "Security/Emergency", "Transactional", "Information" and "Entertainment", which are divided into several sub-categories.
+The second is based on the level of customization and is classified into seven major areas, ranging from personal preferences -which indicate the highest level- to "Sensitive Location", "Security/Data Control", "Control by means of the Internet", "Addiction to content", "Cosmetic changes" and, ultimately, the applications that can not be customized in any way and do not offer any type of interaction.

-Besides studying conventional guidebooks for mobiles (Rasing et al., 2007; Kenteris et al., 2011), there are investigation on basic location aware context (Hopkin et al., 2010; Barragán-Martínez and Costa-Montenegro, 2013; Lamsfus et al., 2013), augmented reality (Yovcheva et al., 2012), the requests as well as mobile applications in the context of the business of various tourist service providers such as airlines (Liu & Law, 2013), theme parks (Brown et al., 2013), and hotels (Kim & Adler, 2011).
+Besides studying conventional guidebooks for mobiles [16, 11], there are investigation on basic location aware context [22, 1, 13], augmented reality [18], the requests as well as mobile applications in the context of the business of various tourist service providers such as airlines [14], theme parks [2], and hotels [12].

-2. METHODOLOGY
+2. Methodology